Appointment of Mentors

 It is possible that a student may, for whatever reason, be submitting sub-standard work in the programme, sub-standard being defined in this case as ineligible for degree credit.
 A student whose work is sub-standard over an extended period will be subject to a further evaluation by the Chancellor or his deputed officer and may be de-matriculated if there is no prospect of reasonable improvement.
 However, we want to be as flexible as we can in offering a second chance to students who need more time to absorb a particular competency.
 The Mentor must balance these factors to ensure that both academic probity and student opportunity are fully served.

 1. Students whose mother-tongue is not English must not be penalised for incorrect English or spelling.
 You may make corrections and suggestions as to repair strategies, and where obvious language problems present themselves you should advise the student to have an English speaking editor available for final drafts.
 Work may be submitted in a foreign language that both you and the student are fluent in.
-However, all such work MUST be submitted for final assessment with a NOTARIZED translation into English, and any work to be queried with the University in the interim must also be translated likewise.
+However, all such work MUST be submitted for final assessment with a NOTARIZED translation into English, and any work to be queried with the Western Orthodox Academy in the interim must also be translated likewise.
 The costs of translation are to be borne by the student.

 2. The Mentor must keep copies in their student file of all letters, written documents and e-mails sent to the student.
 When the student graduates, please forward the student file to the University for reference.